CarnaViire/blogpost-7.0/blogpost.md

     // Fallback/Error
 }
 ```
-Note that at the moment, both these properties are in sync and will report the same value, but that might change in the future.
-So we recommend to check [`QuicListener.IsSupported`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quiclistener?view=net-7.0) for server-scenarios and [`QuicConnection.IsSupported`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnection.issupported?view=net-7.0) for the client ones.
+Note that, at the moment both these properties are in sync and will report the same value, but that might change in the future.
+So we recommend to check [`QuicListener.IsSupported`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quiclistener.issupported?view=net-7.0) for server-scenarios and [`QuicConnection.IsSupported`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnection.issupported?view=net-7.0) for the client ones.

 ### QuicListener

 [`QuicListener`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quiclistener?view=net-7.0) represents a server side class that accepts incoming connections from the clients.
 The listener is constructed and started with a static method [`QuicListener.ListenAsync`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quiclistener.listenasync?view=net-7.0).
 The method accepts an instance of [`QuicListenerOptions`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quiclisteneroptions?view=net-7.0) class with all the settings necessary to start the listener and accept incoming connections.
 After that, listener is ready to hand out connections via [`AcceptConnectionAsync`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quiclistener.acceptconnectionasync?view=net-7.0).
 Connections returned by this method are always fully connected, meaning that the TLS handshake is finished and the connection is ready to be used.
-Finally to stop listening and release all resources, [`DisposeAsync`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quiclistener.disposeasync?view=net-7.0) must be called.
+Finally, to stop listening and release all resources, [`DisposeAsync`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quiclistener.disposeasync?view=net-7.0) must be called.

 The sample usage of `QuicListener`:
 ```C#